kufii/Audioshield-PlayMusic/README.md

 # Launch Instructions

 1. Launch start-game.bat or Audioshield-PlayMusic.exe.
-These Launches will launch the server, Fiddler, and Audioshield, and will close them all when Audioshield is closed.
+These Launchers will launch the server, Fiddler, and Audioshield, and will close them all when Audioshield is closed.

 # Adding Launcher to SteamVR